ShlomoLibo/Pluralistic-Inpainting/README.md

 <b>checkpoint</b> is the downloaded file from above (in the pre-trained models section).

 ## Training With Transfer-Learning
 We found that making use of transfer learning achieves significantly better results.
-To pretrain the model on celeba run the project under the "pluralistic-transfer" branch with the following command:
+To pretrain the model run:
 ```
-python train.py --name celeba --display_id 0 --img_file <img_file> --img_feature_file <img_file> --mbu_feature_extractor <checkpoint>
+python train.py --name celeba --display_id 0 --img_file <img_file> --img_feature_file <img_file> --mbu_feature_extractor <checkpoint> --pretrain
 ```
 Where: <br>
 <b>img_file</b> is a .txt file contains a list of paths to images from CelebA. <br>
 <b>checkpoint</b> is the downloaded file from above (in the pre-trained models section). <br><br>

-Then run the master branch as described above with the addition of a --continue_train flag.
+Then run the training command described above with the addition of a --continue_train flag.